tgoMota/SuDoKu/README.md

 # SuDoKu
+Game made in my first months of programming.
+(2018)

 Game developed for fun only.
-It runs neatly on windows 10 CMD.
+It runs neatly on Windows 10 CMD.

 Developed by: Thiago Mota Carvalho